jacmoe/pxlwolf/README.md

 Allegro should be available from your package manager.
 On Ubuntu, perform a simple ```sudo apt-get install liballegro5-dev```

+On Linux PixelWolf is fully CMake'd.
+Simply open the main CMake script using CMake or a CMake-aware program, like VSCode or KDevelop.

 ### Bundled dependencies
 |Library|Description|License|
 |-------|-----------|-------|